-Where a fund is indexed to the time-averaged performance of an index, the scenarios will present the positive impact of the formula if the reference index declines at the end of the fund's term and the negative impact of the formula if the index achieves a regular performance or if it strongly increases at maturity of the fund.
+Where a UCITS is indexed to the time-averaged performance of an index, the scenarios will present the positive impact of the formula if the reference index declines at the end of the term of the UCITS and the negative impact of the formula if the index achieves a regular performance or if it increases strongly at maturity of the UCITS.

-Where the fund offers time-averaged performances of the underlying assets (indexes, equities, etc.) when calculating of the formula, this usually results in the fund's performance being reduced if the price of the underlying assets increases, either continuously or at maturity of the fund.
-Conversely, it results in the fund achieving a better performance if the price of the underlying assets declines, either continuously or upon maturity of the fund.
+Where the fund offers time-averaged performances of the underlying assets (indexes, equities, etc.) when calculating of the formula, this usually results in the fund's performance being reduced if the price of the underlying assets increases continuously or on maturity of these underlying assets, but results in the fund achieving a better performance if the price of the underlying assets declines continuously or upon maturity of the said underlying assets.